leafleaf90/dev-journey/_posts/2020-05-25-digital-minimalism-1-images.md

 1. Delete bad images as soon as possible.
 After a day of taking a lot of photos, spend 5 minutes going through the images you took and keep only the very best.
 2. Remember to do this also for screenshots and images sent to you in applications such as WhatsApp.
 3. Make it a monthly routine to repeat step 1 and 2 from "Make a conscious decision of what to keep" above with all your new images.
 In other words, gather all, organize into folder structure while curating (which should be fast since you have already been mindful of what images you keep), and then add the folders to your main location that is backed up by your cloud backup software.
 4. Delete all images that have automatically been backed-up to Google Photos at this point, and just create albums for what you want in there.
-As these iamges are already safely backed up elsewhere it will get messy keeping the automatically backed up images.
+As these images are already safely backed up elsewhere it will get messy keeping the automatically backed up images.
 I keep the auto-backup from my devices just in the event of a lost device before I've done step 1-2 for that month.

 ## Optional - Encryption